CarlosLF/Traffic_Sign_Classifier_P2/README.md

 As a first step, I decided to convert the images to grayscale because the color information is not important in the recognition task.
 In addition, the dimension reduction allows to train the neural network faster.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before grayscaling

 ![alt text][image2]

+Here is an example of a traffic sign image after grayscaling

+![alt text][image3]

 As a last step, I normalized the image data because ...